CEE Standard: Using Credit

 What Is a Credit Score?

 A credit score is a three-digit number, ranging from 300 to 850, that is used to gauge the riskiness of a borrower.
-It is calculated based on various parts of your payment history, as shown in the graphic below.
-Although there are various scoring models on the market, also referred to as FAKO scores, the most prevalent model is FICO, as it is used by 90 percent of lenders.
+The better your creditworthiness, the higher your score–calculated on various parts of your payment history, as shown in the graphic below.
+Although there are various scoring models on the market, also referred to as FAKO scores, the most prevalent model is FICO.
 Your FICO score is made up of:

 What’s the Big Deal About Credit?